Related Links

 3. Cut a piece of aluminum foil to the same size as your two blocks of wax, and place it in between them.

-4. Use tape and small pieces of cardboard to mount the wax blocks inside a small cardboard box, with windows cut on three sides, as in the diagram below.
+4. Mount the wax blocks inside a small cardboard box, with windows cut on three sides, as shown.
+If needed, use tape and small pieces of cardboard to stabilize the wax.

 Experimental Setup

-1. The illustration below is a schematic diagram of the experimental setup.
+1. The illustration is a schematic diagram of the experimental setup.

 2. Place the photometer in between two light sources.